 At Concordia Church on Whipple, often our service will include music and incorporates other elements of a traditional liturgy.
 All services are family-friendly and everyone is invited to attend.
 Check our events calendar for worship opportunities at Whipple!

 If you are new to the community, we invite you to share in a Sunday service with us at one of our Concordia Church locations in Chicago.

 We invite all who are baptized to receive Holy Communion.
-Gluten-free hosts are available.
+The bread used for communion is gluten-free.
 Anyone unable to come to the altar should inform the usher and Communion will be brought to you at your seat.